tidalmigrations/tidalmigrations.github.io/pages/api/importing_to_excel.md

 ## Importing your data

-- Select the data type from the dropdown you wish to import.
+- Select the data type you wish to import.

-{% include image.html file="selectdata.png" %}
+{% include image.html file="step0.PNG" %}

 - Select the sheet in your file that you want to import data from.

-{% include image.html file="selectsheet.png" %}
+{% include image.html file="step1.PNG" %}

 - Map the columns of your sheet to the fields from the drop down.
 If you have a column that is not present as a field and you want to import it, you can add that field.

-{% include image.html file="mapdata.png" %}
+{% include image.html file="step2.PNG" %}

 - Click submit to import the data.